 And, if it still shows the error and fails to open, close the Outlook application.
 Sign out from the Windows, then sign in and restart the Outlook application.

 Now try dragging the emails from the Outbox folder to the drafts folder.
 Now again go to Send/Receive tab on Outlook and click Work Offline.
 Then, in the drafts folder, you can access or open the emails; click the Send option to send it directly to the recipients.

 Note: If the emails contain large attachments, then use Save All option to save them to a network or shared location.
 Then copy the link of the folder path (of the shared network where the attachments are stored).
 Paste this link to the email content and remove the attachment from the email.
 Then, send this email to the recipient avoiding any further issue.

 If you can remove the issue related to the emails stuck in the Outbox folder through the manual methods, it is okay.
 If the problem remains in the system, you should Kernel Office 365 Backup & Restore software.
-It will save the mailbox data in a PST file, and when your account shows any error and you require to remove the account, you can use the PST file to restore entire mailbox items.
+It will save the mailbox data in a PST file, and when your account shows any error and you require to remove the account, you can use the PST file to restore Office 365 mailbox items.